microsoft/Mastering-the-Marketplace/vm/index.md

 The following hands-on labs build upon each other.
 They take you through the complete process of creating and publishing a virtual machine offer in the Microsoft commercial marketplace.

-You will need to clone [this repository](https://github.com/microsoft/Mastering-the-Marketplace) and work locally to complete all the labs.
+Clone [this repository](https://github.com/microsoft/Mastering-the-Marketplace) to your local machine.
+You will need some artifacts from the lab folders to complete the labs.

 ### Prerequisites